Package 'cleanepi'

 )

-Check whether the order of the sequence of date-events is valid.
+Checks whether the order in a sequence of date events is chronological. order.

 Description

-Checks whether a date sequence in a vector of specified columns is in order or not.
+Checks whether a date sequence in a vector of specified columns is in chronological order or not.

 Usage